Asian shares mixed as surging oil prices fan inflation fears

 BANGKOK (AP) — Shares were mixed in Asia on Tuesday as investors watched for the latest moves by central banks, while oil prices steadied after shooting higher the day before following an announcement that major exporters plan to cut production.

-Benchmarks rose in Tokyo, Shanghai and Seoul but fell in Hong Kong and Sydney.
+Benchmarks rose in Tokyo, Shanghai, Seoul and Sydney but fell in Hong Kong and Bangkok.

 “The Board took the decision to hold interest rates steady this month to provide additional time to assess the impact of the increase in interest rates to date and the economic outlook,” the Reserve Bank of Australia said in a statement, citing the usual lag between interest rate changes and their impacts.